 If I had a pound for every time someone asked me how this cartoon series got started, I’d have, um, about six pounds.
-Readers of this blog, and anyone who knows me, will have realised that I’m passionate about music.
+Readers of this blog, and anyone who has met me, will know that I’m passionate about music.
 And that I have a strange sense of humour.
 My brain frequently puts the two together: it’s wired to constantly search for music related jokes.

 For example, I saw a house called Mayfield yesterday, and was immediately seized by the desire to put a sign outside the house on the left saying Curtis.
 Another called The Hollies?
 Someone should buy the house next door and call it Herman’s Hermits.
 What car did Gerry Marsden drive?
 An Audi Adooit.
 And I have a plan one day to move to the nearby village of Seer Green, just so I can call my house Skyer Blue and have the best address in England, maybe plonk a big yellow submarine in the front garden to clarify.
 And so on.

 I can’t switch these thoughts off, and some time about 2007, a cartoon gag idea came into my head which refused to go away:

 A very young Elton John is in the JobCentre, looking at job offers.
 Among the cards offering jobs as warehousemen and sales assistants, we can make out one saying “Wanted: sculptor” and another saying “Can you make up potions?”.
 Suggested caption: “Key moments in music history”.

 I didn’t try to draw it up as I’m hopeless at art.
 I just wrote the idea on a small piece of paper and left it in a box on my desk, and there it stayed while I got on with my busy life.
 After four years I had a second idea (they were coming thick and fast), this time not music related:

 A boffin-looking (sic) man is in a supermarket scratching his head, in front of a display of cat food.